Introduction to HTML5

 CSS3 also helps to keep the websites lightweight, and having to make fewer requests, the overall page loading speed is faster, providing improved UX for your audience.

-Before the invincible duo of HTML5 and CSS3 became a standard, developers had to jump through much more hoops to get the desired outcomes.
+Before the invincible duo of HTML5 and CSS3 became a standard, developers had to work a lot harder to achieve the desired outcomes. .
 They would need to use HTML separately and manually combine it with working in external plugins like Microsoft Silverlight or Adobe Flash.
 With HTML5, this can all be achieved in the browser.
 Thanks to the support that CSS3 provides for complex transitions and special effects.

 This allows developers to build web sites and applications with the same technology, covering both desktop and mobile.